 Immediately Tell Your Employer

 The first step to take is reporting your accident to your employer.
 Most states have statutes of limitations for reporting an accident.
-This means a report must be made within a certain time period.
-In many cases, this time period is fairly short.
+This means a report must be made within a specific period.
+In many cases, this period is relatively short.

 You need to tell your employer even if the injury seems minor or you’re not in pain.
 Sometimes small accidents can lead to long-term medical problems.
 A report may also help your employer make changes to prevent your fellow workers from future injuries.